hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 - k: Number of genes associated with the functional category in the gene list.
 - n: Total number of genes in the gene list.
-- M: Total number of genes associated with the functional category in the genome.
+- K: Total number of genes associated with the functional category in the genome.
 - N: Total number of genes in the genome.

 The test produces a p-value for each category tested, and multiple testing correction is applied to adjust these p-values.
 This ensures statistical rigor when identifying significantly over-represented categories.